-The risk of customer detriment arising from the Society's activities.
+The risk of customer detriment arising from the Group's activities.
 It is an operational risk particularly significant to the Society.
-Examples include products that do not perform as customers expected them to, or products being sold to customers for whom they are not suitable.
+Examples include failures to deliver good customer outcomes, products that do not perform as customers expected them to, or products being sold to customers for whom they are not suitable.
 Conduct risk and operational risk are closely aligned where the operational risk results in customer detriment;